 In the Program’s page, the offered courses are presented, identifying those that are of the basic group and those of the specific group.
 It should be emphasized that the offer of the courses each trimester is planned and disseminated at the end of the previous year, which allows students to be able to plan how many courses to take.

 Innovative Training Experiences

 The PPCIC uses educational technologies in the Master’s Program.
 Their teaching materials are primarily and preferably accessed through the Moodle Platform.
 Through the platform, students have access to support materials, submit work and interact with each other and teachers.
 The classrooms were recently equipped with interactive whiteboards with resources for teachers.

-In addition, there is a planning of greater interaction between undergraduate and postgraduate courses through the undergraduate degree called “Applied Research Practice”.
-In this discipline, Master’s students can carry out the Teaching Practice by formulating themes peripheral to their masters research that will be developed by groups of students throughout the course and that can be used as work topics for the conclusion of the undergraduate course.
-These initiatives are very positive because they generate a greater synergy between undergraduate and postgraduate, more quickly awaken the vocation of collaborative work in Research & Development in masters students and at the same time the interest of undergraduates in improving their training while deciding to take the master’s degree.
+Also, there is planning of more significant interaction between undergraduate and postgraduate courses through the undergraduate course called Applied Research Practice.
+In this course, Master’s students can carry out the Teaching Internship by formulating themes peripheral to their master’s research that are developed by groups of students throughout the class.
+This theme can also be used as the basis for the conclusion work of the undergraduate course.
+These initiatives are very positive because they generate a greater synergy between undergraduate and postgraduate, quickly awaken the vocation of collaborative work in Research & Development in masters students and at the same time the interest of undergraduates in improving their training while deciding to take the master’s degree.